citp/privacy-policy-historical/r/rh/rhy/rhythmone.com.md

 **International Transfers**

 Where it is transferred internationally, we have taken appropriate safeguards to require that your personal information will remain protected in accordance with this Privacy Policy.
-These include implementing the European Commission’s Standard Contractual Clauses for transfers of personal information between our group companies, which require all group companies to protect personal information they process from the EEA in accordance with European Union data protection law and self-certifying to the EU-US Privacy Shield as explained below.

 Our Standard Contractual Clauses can be provided on request.
 We have implemented similar appropriate safeguards with our third party service providers and partners and further details can be provided upon request.